coloursofnoise/Resources/Audio:-How-Tos.md

 Choose "2D Event", then close the Audio Bin window.

 4. On the left panel, switch to the Events tab: you'll find your sound/song there.
-Preferably drag it into a directory with your nickname and rename it so that the name doesn't contain symbols / spaces / etc.
+Drag it into a directory with your nickname and rename it so that the name doesn't contain symbols / spaces / etc.

 5. Assign your song/sound to your bank: